-So, you followed the installation instructions (either on Unix or Windows) and now you have LuaRocks installed in your machine.
+So, you followed the installation instructions (either on Unix or Windows) and now you have LuaRocks installed on your machine.
 Now you probably want to install some rocks (packages containing Lua modules) and use them in your Lua code.

 For LuaRocks to function properly, we have a quick checklist to go through first: